 What is PIM?

-PIM is an ecommerce software solution for creating a single source of product content truth.
-Use PIM to optimize content for richness, accuracy, and completeness.
-Finally, PIM syndicates content to meet requirements by sales channel.
+PIM is an e-commerce software solution for creating a single source of product content truth.
+It optimizes content for richness, accuracy, and completeness.
+Finally, PIM syndicates content to meet the requirements of the sales channel.

 Think of PIM as a central repository for all the content you use to populate product pages to sell your products online.
 It’s important to remember that product content means two things.
-It’s both the information essential to descriptions, feature bullets, and specifications and digital assets, like images, videos, and CAD drawings.
+It’s information essential to descriptions, feature bullets, specifications, and digital assets, like images, videos, and CAD drawings.

 PIM’s foundation is a robust centralized repository for inputting, storing, organizing, modifying, updating, developing, optimizing, and syndicating product content.

-The goal of PIM is to drive sales conversions by presenting potential customers with fully optimized product pages.
-These have to be bursting with all the information and images customers need to make strong, informed buying decisions.
+PIM aims to drive sales conversions by presenting potential customers with fully optimized product pages.
+These must be bursting with all the information and images customers need to make strong, informed buying decisions.

 Quite simply, PIM is the “how.”